FactomProject/FactomDocs/DeveloperGuide/install.md

 Installing Factom
 ===
-The Fastest way to install Factom is to use the Factom installation package provided by [factom.org](http://factom.org).
+The fastest way to install Factom is to use the Factom installation package provided by [factom.org](http://factom.org).
 The package contains binaries for factomd, fctwallet, and factom-cli.

 Download the factom [installer package](http://factom.org/downloads/factom.deb) for Debian GNU/Linux.